 Suggested by Michelle from greedygourmet.com

-If you are nature lover, then you know that nothing is more relaxing than a walk through the forest.
-Or taking a mountain hike, walk in the park, enjoying the majestic views of cliffs or the deep blue colours of the ocean.
+If you are a nature lover, then you know that nothing is more relaxing than a walk through the forests of Anaga mountains.
+Or taking a mountain hike in Teide National Park.
+Or visiting Masca village, enjoying the majestic views of cliffs or the deep blue colours of the ocean.
 Basically just being out and connecting with nature.
 The environment has an astonishingly relaxing effect.

 Therefore, one of the best destinations in Europe for nature lovers is the island of Tenerife.
 There you can enjoy a stunning tour of the Reserva Ambiental de San Blas and stay at the nearby elegant Sandos San Blas Nature Resort and Golf.

 Having to experience the environmental tour is possibly one of the best vacation ideas on the island of Tenerife.
-If you are bringing kids with you, you’ll also find that this is an impeccable educational experience for your children as they will be exposed to different types wild habitat and indigenous plants.
-You’ll be surrounded by picturesque cliffs and landscapes, giving you also plenty of photo opportunities.
+If you are bringing kids with you, you’ll also find that this is an impeccable educational experience for your children as they will be exposed to different types of wild habitat and indigenous plants.
+In San Blas Environmental Reserve you’ll be surrounded by picturesque cliffs and landscapes, giving you also plenty of photo opportunities.
 Amongst beautiful hills, you’ll also discover a little oasis.

 You can check available hotels in Tenerife here: